+1 Ducient Nouse

-1 Project Name 2021 Public Services
+Project Name 2022 Public Services

 Target Area City of Great Falls

 Goals Supported Public Services

 Needs Addressed Public Services

-Funding CDBG: \$96,590
+Funding CDBG: \$87,644

 Description The City of Great Falls will provide CDBG funds to social service agencies for activities that provide services for low to moderate income people or areas.
 The City will focus efforts on meeting the needs of our homeless population, health/mental health needs, substance abuse, and underserved youth this Program Year.
 Applications will not be limited to these activities; however, the City will give priority to applications that directly address the aforementioned needs.

-Target Date 6/30/2022
+Target Date 6/30/2023

-Estimate the number and type of families that will benefit from the proposed activities 1000 LMI individuals will benefit from the proposed activity.
+Estimate the number and type of families that will benefit from the proposed activities 300 LMI individuals will benefit from the proposed activity.

 Location Description City of Great Falls

 Planned Activities The City will focus efforts on meeting the needs of our homeless population, health/mental health needs, substance abuse, and underserved youth this Program Year.
 Applications will not be limited to these activities; however, the City will give priority to applications that directly address the aforementioned needs.

-2 Project Name 2021 Residential Housing Rehabilitation
+2 Project Name 2022 Residential Housing Rehabilitation

 Target Area City of Great Falls

 Goals Supported Housing Rehabilitation

 Needs Addressed Housing Rehabilitation

-Funding CDBG: \$1,250,000
+Funding CDBG: \$1,370,000

-ı Description Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
+Description Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
 The City will focus on upgrading the City's housing stock to meet standard building codes to provide and sustain safe, affordable housing through its revolving loan fund.
-The City of Great Falls will address Public Housing Authority rehabilitation or modernization with the use of CDBG funding.
+The City of Great Falls will address Public Housing Authority rehabilitation or modernization through grant funding.
 Housing efforts to remediate properties negatively affected by slum and blighted conditions will be funded through CDBG.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 39 LMI households will benefit from this proposed activity.
-Location Description City of Great Falls Planned Activities Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 36 LMI households will benefit from this proposed activity.
+Location Description City of Great Falls Planned Activitie Provide construction and rehabilitation assistance for very low to moderate income homeowners, property owners and the Public Housing Authority.
 The City will focus on upgrading the City's housing stock to meet standard building codes to provide and sustain safe, affordable housing through its revolving loan fund.
-The City of Great Falls will address Public Housing Authority rehabilitation or modernization with the use of CDBG funding.
-Housing efforts to remediate properties negatively affected by slum and blighted conditions will be funded through CDBG.
-3 Project Name 2021 Public Facilities and Improvements Target Area City of Great Falls Goals Supported Public Facilities and Improvements Needs Addressed Public Facilities and Improvements Funding CDBG: \$767,054 Description Provide public facility and infrastructure assistance to provide a suitable living environment.
+The City of Great Falls will address Public Housing Authority rehabilitation or modernization through grant funding.
+Housing efforts to remediate properties negatively affected by slum and blighted conditions will be funded through CDBG. - B Project Name 2022 Public Facilities and Improvements Target Area City of Great Falls Goals Supported Public Facilities and Improvements Needs Addressed Public Facilities and Improvements Funding CDBG: \$949,439 Description Provide public facility and infrastructure assistance to provide a suitable living environment.
 The City of Great Falls will prioritize meeting handicap accessibility requirements in public facilities and infrastructure.
 There will be a focus on funding activities that are associated with public parks, public safety, public recreation as well as slum and blight removal this program year with the understanding that efforts are not limited solely to these priorities.
-Target Date 6/30/2022 Target Date -,,
+Target Date 6/30/2023